 All e-permits are reviewed daily and are inspected in the field.
 Work that exceeds the scope of a Quick Permit, or that is not allowed under your license type, may result in the suspension or revocation of your contractor's license in Denver.

-You do not need an e-permits account to check the status of permits or inspections.
+You do not need an e-permits account to check plan review status.

 (1) Enter e-permits, and then click the Development Svcs tab.

-(3) On the results page, click the record number that corresponds to the permit you seek.
+(3) On the results page, click the log number that corresponds to the permit you seek.

-(4) The permit detail page (shown below) will tell you if the permit is in progress, issued, finaled, etc. Permit review details are located under "processing status" and inspection results are located under "inspections."
+(4) The building log detail page (shown below) will tell you if the review is in progress, issued, finaled, etc. Plan review details are located under Processing Status.
+As the review is ongoing, plan review comments may be available under Attachments.

 To apply for permits and schedule inspections, you must have a valid contractor’s license in Denver for the work covered under the permit.